• Home

 Projection Ministry

-At Holy Cross we use powerpoint projection for all Masses and special celebrations.
+At Holy Cross we use PowerPoint projection for all Masses and special celebrations.
 The projection ministry involves setting up and operating our projection system for all occasions.

 Altar Linens

 The members of this ministry care for and launder the altar linens weekly.
-Training for this ministry is provided, and the schedule is flexible.

 Baptismal Preparation